 Quake 2 is also open source and uses a “Vulkan-based real-time path tracer.”
 Throw these facts together, and the result is a demo that suggests ray tracing doesn’t need to be reserved to AAA studios like DICE.

 A look at the games that plan RTX ray tracing support hints that smaller studios are embracing change more quickly.
 While Battlefield V has served as the feature’s headliner, and the next Call of Duty will also pick up the ray traced torch, these big releases are outnumbered by those from small and mid-sized studios.
 Examples include 4A Games’ Metro Exodus, Gaijin Entertainment’s Enlisted, and Piranha Games’ Mechwarrior V: Mercenaries.
-Then there’s Stay In The Light, an indie game just released into early access that, in the developer’s own words, “requires real-time ray tracing to work and look right.”
+Then there’s Stay In The Light, an indie game just released into early access that, in the developer’s own words, “requires real-time

 Nvidia has encouraged experimentation with its DXR Spotlight contest, and the company says it’ll continue to promote indie developers through its Indie Spotlight Program.